michaelhawat/Pet-Shop/README.md

 - **MariaDB** - Relational database
 - **Sequelize** - ORM for database interaction
 - **dotenv** - Environment variable management
+- **bcrypt** - A library to hash passwords and perform secure password comparisons.
+- **body-parser** - Middleware for parsing incoming request bodies, available under the `req.body` property.
+- **cors** - Middleware to enable Cross-Origin Resource Sharing (CORS) in your Express application.
+- **express-validator**- Middleware that wraps validator.js to validate and sanitize input data.
+- **jsonwebtoken** - Library for signing and verifying JSON Web Tokens (JWT) for authentication and authorization.
+- **nodemon** - A tool that automatically restarts your Node.js application when file changes are detected
+- **moment** - A library for parsing, validating, manipulating, and displaying dates in JavaScript.

 ## 📝 Best Practices Followed
 ✔️ Follows MVC architecture